temporalio/samples-java/README.md

 ### Running SpringBoot Samples

-These samples use SpringBoot 3
+These samples use SpringBoot 2 by default.
+To switch to using SpringBoot 3 look at the [gradle.properties](gradle.properties) file and follow simple instructions there.

 1. Start SpringBoot from main repo dir: